-Every generation has their own methods for predicting the weather.
+Every generation has its own method for predicting the weather.
 So what did people do before Doppler radar?
 They looked to their surroundings and paid attention to signs from nature and the world around them.
 We combed our archives for timely advice from the past for our special “Throwback” section and came across this list of weather folklore.

 Prognostics of the Weather